socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-14-EXERCISE--iheart-jsx.md

 making a change on laptop
 [VO]

 Welcome Back.
-In the last few videos, we learned the basic syntax for creating React components using JSX.
+In the last few videos, we've learned the basics of JSX, that HTML-like syntax that we can use to describe the interfaces that we want to build.

 [SC]

 [VO]
-But I always feel like the best way to actually learn something is by building something, so let's roll up our sleeves now and get started on our I heart React page.
+In the next few videos

 [SC]